– Story & photos by Ricky Friedlander

 Klein Curaçao “Little Curaçao”, is a 1,7km square tropical paradise situated less than an hour southeast off the coast of Curaçao in the Caribbean.
 Uninhabited on any full time basis aside from day trippers, fisherman and turtles, this island is certainly worth the trip should you be in search of a white fluffy sandy beach embraced by clear calm turquoise water rich with sea life.

 My day started at 7:00 am at the dock at Maxims at Spanish Water in the Jan Thiel district of Curaçao.
-My hosts at Bounty Adventures came cruising into pier right on schedule with their custom-built 54 ft catamaran named the Jonalisa.
+My hosts came cruising into pier right on schedule with their custom-built 54 ft catamaran.
 The crew were funny and upbeat.
 Everything about this operation was professional and flawless.
 From the hilarious dialogue to the delicious food and open bar, these people know how to show you a good time.
 After a satirical yet serious briefing, we cruised out into open water and headed for our destination.

 About halfway out to the island we were met by a pod of wild dolphins, at least a couple of hundred!
 They followed the boat for quite some time, impressing us with their diehard curiousity and acrobatics.